 - 1. In extraordinary cases of reprehensible behaviour of, and/or statements made by a student, the Board of the University may, on the recommendation of the Board of Examiners or the Faculty Board, terminate said student's registration. - 2.
-The Board of the University will not make a decision as referred to in Article 4.20.1 until after the student in question has been given the opportunity to respond to the proposed decision, the interests of the student and the institution have been carefully assessed, and it is reasonable to assume that the student's behaviour and/or statements prove them to be unsuitable for one or more of the professions for which they is being trained in their degree programme or for the practical preparation for the profession.
+The Board of the University will not make a decision as referred to in Article 4.20.1 until after the student in question has been given the opportunity to respond to the proposed decision, the interests of the student and the institution have been carefully assessed, and it is reasonable to assume that the student's behaviour and/or statements prove them to be unsuitable for one or more of the professions for which they is being trained in their

-- 3. In such cases the Faculty Board, the Board of Examiners and the Board of the University will follow the Protocol Iudicium Abeundi [protocol for termination of registration] as approved by the Nederlandse Federatie van Universitaire Medische Centra [Netherlands Federation of University Medical Centres] on 1 November 2010. - 4.
+- degree programme or for the practical preparation for the profession. - 3.
+In such cases the Faculty Board, the Board of Examiners and the Board of the University will follow the Protocol Iudicium Abeundi [protocol for termination of registration] as approved by the Nederlandse Federatie van Universitaire Medische Centra [Netherlands Federation of University Medical Centres] on 1 November 2010. - 4.
 The stipulations in the University of Groningen Regulations for Registration and Tuition Fees apply.

-Section 5 Final assessment
+Section 5 - The final assessment

-Article 5.1 Marking examinations
+Article 5.1 Final assessment

-- The degree programme is concluded with a final assessment.
-1. - a.
-On the condition that the student's study programme has been approved, the Board of 2.
-Examiners will determine the result of the final assessment as soon as the student has passed all the required examinations.
+- 1. The degree programme is concluded with a final assessment. - 2. a.
+On the condition that the student's study programme has been approved, the Board of Examiners will determine the result of the final assessment as soon as the student has passed all the required examinations.
 The Board of Examiners may define terms to this end.
 The result of the final assessment indicates that the student has acquired the necessary academic training.
 The Board of Examiners will issue a degree certificate indicating this. - b.
 If a student fails to meet the relevant deadlines for approval of the study programme referred to under a, the Board of Examiners may postpone their graduation date.
-This date may be in the academic year following the year in which the last examination was passed - Before the final assessment can be determined, the Board of Examiners may itself decide to 3. test the student's knowledge or skills of one or more course units or components of the degree programme, if and inasmuch as the marks for the relevant examinations provide a reason for doing so. - By determining the result of the final assessment, the Board of Examiners also commits 4. itself to a speedy processing of the degree certificate ceremony. - If a student wish to postpone the date of graduation due to extra examinations that still 5. need to be taken, they must submit a request to this end to the Board of Examiners within two weeks after the date of the final assessment has been set. - 6.
-The graduation date is the date on which the final assessment is passed, as determined by the Board of Examiners in accordance with the provisions of Article 4.16.2, and not the date on which the degree certificate is presented to the student.
+This date may be in the academic year following the year in which the last examination was passed - 3.
+Before the result of the final assessment can be determined, the Board of Examiners may decide to test the student's knowledge of one or more course units or components of the degree programme, if and inasmuch as the marks for the relevant examinations provide a reason for doing so. - 4.
+By determining the result of the final assessment, the Board of Examiners also commits itself to a speedy processing of the degree certificate ceremony. - 5.
+Students who wish to postpone the date of graduation due to extra examinations that they must still take must submit a written request to this end to the Board of Examiners within two weeks of the date on which the graduation date is determined. - 6.
+The graduation date is the date on which the final assessment is passed, as determined by the Board of Examiners in accordance with the provisions of Article 5.1.2, and not the date on which the degree certificate is presented to the student.